Semtech (NASDAQ:SMTC) Issues Q2 2022 Earnings Guidance

 Semtech (NASDAQ:SMTC) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.570-0.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.570.
+The company provided earnings per share (EPS) guidance of $0.570-0.650 for the period, compared to the Thomson Reuters consensus estimate of $0.570.
 The company issued revenue guidance of $177 million-187 million, compared to the consensus revenue estimate of $169.58 million.

-Several research firms have issued reports on SMTC.
-Susquehanna upped their price target on shares of Semtech from $72.00 to $78.00 and gave the company a neutral rating in a research report on Thursday, March 18th.
-B. Riley upped their price target on shares of Semtech from $92.00 to $95.00 and gave the company a buy rating in a research report on Thursday, June 3rd.
-Roth Capital upgraded shares of Semtech from a neutral rating to a buy rating and upped their price target for the company from $66.00 to $83.00 in a research report on Thursday, June 3rd.
-Royal Bank of Canada upped their price target on shares of Semtech from $72.00 to $82.00 and gave the company an outperform rating in a research report on Thursday, March 18th.
-Finally, Zacks Investment Research lowered shares of Semtech from a buy rating to a hold rating and set a $74.00 price target for the company. in a research report on Thursday, March 4th.
-Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Semtech presently has a consensus rating of Buy and a consensus price target of $82.64.
+Semtech (NASDAQ:SMTC) last released its quarterly earnings data on Tuesday, June 1st.
+The semiconductor company reported $0.53 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.52 by $0.01.
+The business had revenue of $170.40 million during the quarter, compared to analysts’ expectations of $167.85 million.
+Semtech had a net margin of 11.66% and a return on equity of 11.72%.
+The company’s revenue for the quarter was up 28.4% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.35 EPS.
+On average, research analysts predict that Semtech will post 1.72 earnings per share for the current year.

-In other news, SVP Christopher H. Chang sold 7,670 shares of the stock in a transaction that occurred on Monday, March 22nd.
-The shares were sold at an average price of $73.73, for a total transaction of $565,509.10.
-Following the sale, the senior vice president now owns 20,433 shares in the company, valued at $1,506,525.09.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, SVP Christopher H. Chang sold 4,830 shares of the stock in a transaction that occurred on Tuesday, April 6th.
-The shares were sold at an average price of $71.96, for a total transaction of $347,566.80.
-Following the sale, the senior vice president now owns 7,933 shares in the company, valued at approximately $570,858.68.
+In related news, EVP John Michael Wilson sold 5,000 shares of the business’s stock in a transaction dated Thursday, April 15th.
+The shares were sold at an average price of $70.13, for a total transaction of $350,650.00.
+Following the sale, the executive vice president now owns 17,372 shares of the company’s stock, valued at $1,218,298.36.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, SVP Christopher H. Chang sold 4,830 shares of the business’s stock in a transaction dated Tuesday, April 6th.
+The stock was sold at an average price of $71.96, for a total transaction of $347,566.80.
+Following the sale, the senior vice president now directly owns 7,933 shares in the company, valued at approximately $570,858.68.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 17,500 shares of company stock worth $1,263,726.
-Corporate insiders own 1.30% of the company’s stock.
+Insiders own 1.30% of the company’s stock.

 Semtech Corporation designs, develops, manufactures, and markets analog and mixed-signal semiconductor products and advanced algorithms.
 The company provides signal integrity products, including a portfolio of optical data communications and video transport products used in various infrastructure, and industrial applications; a portfolio of integrated circuits for data centers, enterprise networks, passive optical networks, wireless base station optical transceivers, and high-speed interface applications; and video products for broadcast applications, as well as video-over-IP technology for professional audio video applications.